braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/browser_extensions.md

 ## What's supported

-In general, since Extensions are simply HTML and Javascript, you can use Braze for the following:
+In general, since Extensions are simply HTML and JavaScript, you can use Braze for the following:

 * **Analytics**: Capture custom events, attributes, and even identify repeat users within your extension.
 Use these profile traits to power cross-channel messaging.
 * **In-app messages**: Trigger in-app messages when users take action within your extension, using our native or custom HTML messaging.